Stand Out With an Undergraduate Degree From Webster

 BFA in Acting, '24

-At Webster's Sargent Conservatory of Theatre Arts, we'll help you achieve academic excellence preparing you for future career successes.
+Webster's Sargent Conservatory of Theatre Arts is committed to your artistic growth and academic success.
 The first step is to fill out our application.

 Contact: Joanna Battles, head of recruitment for performance programs